 3. You live in a city where extreme weather is common

 Do you live in an area prone to extreme winters or heavy winds?
 Both can cause ice or a heavy branch to fall on your car and cause a lot of damage.
-If bad weather is a mainstay in your area, comprehensive auto coverage can be a good protection investment.
+If bad weather is a mainstay in your area, comprehensive auto coverage can be a good investment.

 4. You can afford to replace your car if needed

-Simply put, can you afford to buy a new car quickly if a falling tree totals your current one?
+Can you afford to buy a new car quickly if a falling tree totals your current one?
 If you rely on your car on a daily basis, this can put you in a bad position.

 According to our data, it costs just an additional $8.75 a month to add comprehensive coverage to your basic auto insurance policy.